 - New obligations including to carry out privacy impact assessments and audits.

-Elliot Golding, Glenn Brown and Lydia de la Torre of our Data Privacy & Cybersecurity Practice will provide an overview of the CPRA and its interplay with the CCPA, as well as a discussion on what can be done now to start preparing for compliance.
+Elliot Golding, Glenn Brown and Lydia de la Torre of our Data Privacy, Cybersecurity & Digital Assets Practice will provide an overview of the CPRA and its interplay with the CCPA, as well as a discussion on what can be done now to start preparing for compliance.